Water Conservation Plumbing: Save Money and the Environment in 2026

 Low-Flow Showerheads

 Standard showerheads typically push 2.5 gallons per minute (GPM).
-WaterSense-certified showerheads are rated at 2.0 GPM or less, saving 40,000+ gallons per year for a typical family.
-Better yet, today's models use pressure-compensating technology to maintain a satisfying shower experience.
+WaterSense-certified showerheads are rated at 2.0 GPM or less, saving roughly 4 gallons of hot water per shower for a typical household.
+Today's pressure-compensating models maintain a satisfying shower experience even at lower flow rates.

 Water-Efficient Faucets

-WaterSense-labeled bathroom faucets flow at a maximum of 1.5 GPM — reducing sink water flow by 30% or more compared to standard fixtures.
+WaterSense-labeled bathroom faucets flow at a maximum of 1.5 GPM, a 32% reduction over the federal 2.2 GPM standard.
+EPA released draft revisions in 2024 that may push that limit down to 1.2 GPM to match standards already adopted by Canada and several U.S. states.
 Aerators can be added to existing faucets as a low-cost upgrade that achieves similar results.

 Standard Fixtures